OFFICIAL NOMINATION CATEGORIES

 was established in 1989 to honor the entire career of select social work managers.
 The award recipients reflect Chauncey Alexander’s passion and commitment to the social work profession, and his drive for excellence.
 Chauncey was a beloved, energetic, high-performance professional–an accomplished social work manager grounded in rich social work tradition.
 His lifetime of social work management achievements represent a rich legacy that merits passing from one generation to the next.
 Although Chauncey Alexander passed away in 2005, his memory and legacy will continue to be recognized through this award.
 During the 27 year history of the award, only 9 have been made.

-In order to be eligible, the Nominee must be a social worker with a CSWE accredited degree, an experienced record of TWENTY or more years as a social work manager, and a demonstrated career length performance record of multiple quality achievements as a social work manager.
+In order to be eligible, the Nominee must be a social worker with a CSWE accredited degree, an experienced record of 20 or more years as a social work manager, and a demonstrated career length performance record of multiple quality achievements as a social work manager.
 The Nominee must be retired or in the process of retirement during the year of presentation.

 The Chauncey Alexander Lifetime Achievement Award is only conferred upon those executives and managers whose nomination portfolio clearly demonstrates a lifetime, career length performance record of: